2-semester-programmering/2-semester-gitbook/topics/backend-design.md

 A new view with an input form, such that users can post new data & send to database

-A new repository method for querying an insert statement with data from POST form
+A new repository method for querying an insert statement with data from POST form (Interface!!)

 <!--
 ## Advanced: Building a Pokedex